Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/collectives.rst

 .. code-block:: python

-    # devices and num_nodes determine how many processes there are
+    # Devices and num_nodes determine how many processes there are
     fabric = Fabric(devices=2, num_nodes=3)

     # The total number of processes running across all devices and nodes